abdulrahman19/Pershama/laracasts/the-php-practitioner/README.md

 # The PHP Practitioner
 Jeffrey Way in this series try to gives us an idea about how to build MVC framework.

-> Please note I'll not document all the series content here, but only highlight points or things I need to remember later, because I already know many things in this series before.
+**Please note** I'll not document all the series content here, but only highlight points or things I need to remember later, because I already know many things in this series before.

-# Index
+## Index
-> If you find a link in episode title that means there are some explanations in there, otherwise the episode summary you will find them in the code, you can use commits to know what happened specifically.

 * **[13- Intro to PDO](docs/13-intro-to-pdo.md)** <br>
 Here you will know how to connect to database using PDO and fetch date.